 The NHSBSA has a range of legal duties in relation to corporate responsibility, including equality, health and safety and the environment.
-We also have a key role in improving the health and wellbeing of the public, including supporting the key actions put forward in the NHS Five Year Forward Plan.
+We also have a key role in improving the health and wellbeing of the public.
 We must act as an ambassador for responsible business practice.